yuanqing/create-figma-plugin/docs/utilities.md

 ***Return type***

-Returns a new array of `SceneNode` objects.
+Returns a new array of unique `SceneNode` objects.

 ```
 Array<Node>